sav-vcs/dotignore/README.md

 ## Usage

-dotIgnore is designed to be used with SAV (Semantic Artifact Versioning).
+dotIgnore is designed to be used with SAV (Smart Adaptive Versioning).
 When using SAV, dotIgnore is automatically installed and integrated.

 You can also use the standalone conversion tool: